alfred-jayaprakash/kke-solutions/docker/kke-resolve-dockerfile-issues.md

 ```

 ## Verification
-* First try to build an image using this Dockerfile using `sudo docker build -t my_image .`.
-You should see that the image gets built successfully
+* First try to build an image using this Dockerfile using `sudo docker build -t my_image .`
+* You should see that the image gets built successfully with any errors
 * Next is try to run the image as `sudo docker run --name my_httpd -p 8080:8080 -d my_image`.
-It should run without tests
+It should run without any errors.
 * Lastly test using curl as `curl http://localhost:8080`.
 You should a HTML content returned from the container.